-The Grid-Responsive Incentive Design Private Institutions and Healthcare Program (GRID-PIH) is a resource acquisition energy efficiency program that provides commercial customers in the Private Institutions and Healthcare subsectors technical assistance and opportunities to increase the efficiency of the buildings in which they work.
-To achieve the TSB, energy savings, and demand reduction targets, the GRID-PIH Program provides open access to qualified Aggregators to facilitate wider contractor and customer participation.
-It incorporates an incentive structure aligned with the value to SDG&E's grid and based on NMEC energy savings methodologies, thus expanding the EE measures available for installation.
-The Program also leverages a customized software platform to improve the Program's efficiency and effectiveness by allowing Aggregators to scope projects, evaluate scenarios, submit applications and documents, and retrieve information online.
+The Grid-Responsive Incentive Design Lodging Program (GRID-Lodging) is a resource acquisition energy efficiency program that provides commercial customers in the Lodging subsector technical assistance and opportunities to increase the efficiency of the buildings in which they work.
+To achieve the TSB, energy savings, and demand reduction targets, the Program provides open access to qualified aggregators to facilitate wider contractor and customer and incorporates an incentive structure that is aligned with the value to SDG&E's grid and based on NMEC savings methodologies, thus expanding the measures available for implementation.
+The Program also leverages a customized software platform to improve the Program's efficiency and effectiveness by allowing aggregators to scope projects, evaluate scenarios, submit applications and documents, and retrieve information online.